Contents

 However, leaks from industrial organizations (in third place in the top 3 for share of leaks in H1 2024) can also lead to the compromise of client data.
 Considering the criticality of data processed by industrial organizations, this information can greatly influence the attention of attackers towards certain organizations, as well as the possibility of triggering non-tolerable events.
 During a cyberattack on the corporate network of Schneider Electric, terabytes of confidential data were stolen.
 According to published information, clients of the Schneider Electric division attacked may include major international corporations such as Clorox, DHL, Hilton, PepsiCo, and Walmart.
 The data stolen by attackers may contain confidential information about infrastructure and energy consumption systems, as well as the industrial automation solutions implemented in the company's clients' facilities.

-The share of data leaks from healthcare institutions (first place in 2023) decreased significantly by 11% compared to H2 2023.
+The share of data breaches from healthcare institutions (first place in 2023) decreased significantly by 11% compared to H2 2023.
 However, the data leaked from healthcare organizations typically has a large volume and variety.
 For example, Sav-Rx, a healthcare company based in Fremont, Nebraska, reported a major data breach in H1 2024 that affected over 2.8 million people.
 Data compromised during the cyberattack on Cooper Aerobics includes sensitive information such as names, addresses, phone numbers, email addresses, financial data (credit and debit card numbers, expiration dates, account numbers, taxpayer identification numbers, passport numbers, usernames and passwords, Social Security numbers), and health-related data (medical records, patient account numbers, prescription information, healthcare providers, procedures, health insurance information).

 Financial institutions close out the top 5 industries in terms of the number of data leaks in H1 2024.
 The share of incidents resulting in a data breach is also the highest among financial institutions, with four out of five successful cyberattacks resulting in a leak.
 This trend is understandable, as sophisticated attacks on well-protected financial organizations with the goal of stealing money have become a rare occurrence amid the rise of easier-to-implement ransomware attacks and large-scale customer data breaches.
 In Q2 2024, attackers stole the bank account information of 30 million people, 6 million account numbers and balances, and 28 million credit card numbers of Santander bank clients in Spain, Chile, and Uruguay.